top of page

 Where are the courses held?

-We hold courses throughout England, Wales, and Scotland.
+We are planning to hold courses throughout England and Wales.
 Our philosophy is to make our courses as accessible as possible.

 Your courses are £250; how do you do it so inexpensively?